rebelsky/csc301-new/_assignments/assignment12.md

 *Due*: {{ page.due | date: '%A, %-d %B %Y' }} by {{ page.due-time }}

-*Summary*: In this assignment, you will implement two different sorting algorithms, one of your own design.
+*Summary*: In this assignment, you will explore dynamic programming as well as a few other unrelated algorithms.

 *Purposes*: To enhance your understanding of sorting algorithms.
 To give you more practice programming.

 *Collaboration* (programming): You may discuss this assignment with anyone you like, provided you credit such discussion when you submit the assignment.
-You may also look for solutions online, although you will likely learn more if you try to implement them yourself before relying online solutions.
-You should not develop code together, but you may certainly help each other debug code.
 Each person should write up his, her, zir, or their own work and submit it individually.

 *Submitting*: Turn in your work on Gradescope.
 Make sure to include your name, course information, and date at the top of each code